ibm-cloud-docs/key-protect/create-import-tokens.md

     </table>

-    A successful `POST api/v2/import_token` request creates an import token for your service instance.
+    A successful `POST api/v2/import_token` request creates an import token for your {{site.data.keyword.keymanagementserviceshort}} service instance.
 The response body contains the metadata that is associated with your import token, such as its creation date and policy details.
 The following snippet shows example output.

+    You can only have 1 import token associated with your {{site.data.keyword.keymanagementserviceshort}} instance at any given time.
+Any subsequent create import token requests will override the previous import token.
+    {: note}

     ```json
     {